What is our counterfeit policy ?

 - If this is repeated 3 times the vendor will be delisted.

 - Jumia randomly checks for potential counterfeit products on the website.
 If a product is suspected a vendor will be given 48hrs to prove the product is not fake.
-If the conclusion is the product is fake .Vendor is charged a penalty of 1000 KES.
+If the conclusion is the product is fake .Vendor is charged a penalty.